sgougi/play21-frames-neo4j-plugin/README.md

-_The maintenance of this plug in is stopping._
+_The maintenance of this plugin is stopping._

 What is Frames-Neo4j Plugin ?
 ============